Welcome! You’re probably arriving here from “Tea Time” my 5 part video series on how to paint a still life using oil paints.

 Of course there were all kinds of painting-method variants in between these two extremes.

 Eventually I arrived at what is my happy place for creating paintings.
 My method is not for everyone however.
 It does require you to have some drawing skills and much patience.
-One of the worst parts of teaching painting and learning painting is most people are just too darn impatient.
+One of the worst parts of teaching painting and learning painting is the fact that most people are just too darn impatient.
 They want to rush into the actual painting.
+They want results and they want them yesterday!
 I have learned to fall in love with the entire painting-making process and that often includes not painting at all!

 The more experience you have with the subject matter the faster you can arrive at the moment you physically start painting.
-But, if you are a beginner and or new to the subject matter, I recommend slowing everything down.
+But, if you are a beginner and or new to the subject matter, I recommend slowing everything down and avoid starting the painting until you are well-versed in the subject matter.
 It will actually speed things up in the long run.
 Why?
 Because you’ll make fewer mistakes while painting which can be difficult and frustrating to fix.

 My Painting Approach